kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Kaggle_Competition_Materials_README.md

 ## Kaggle_Comp.py

 This notebook contains the functions that were necessary to generate the CSVs found in the Available CSV's folder and Hidden CSV folder.
 In order for these functions to be run, sixth_men_season_stats.csv must be in the data folder of the base repository (as it is currently).
+It will not be provided to the Kaggle Competition Participant.

 ### Functions: